universalamateur/json-sanitizer/.code-intelligence/README.md

 ```

-If you haven't done already, you can now explore what the fuzzer found when
+If you haven't already, you can now explore what the fuzzer found when
 running this fuzz test.

 ## A note regarding corpus data (and why there are more fuzz tests to explore)